-assessments, new Ofsted framework.
+an inadequate budget.
+Cambridgeshire receives about £2,700 per pupil to educate its younger children.
+Parents would pay £15,000 a year for one of the local independent schools, yet they often expect state schools to offer the same. assessments, new Ofsted framework.
 It's having a hugely detrimental effect on teachers and teaching assistants alike.
 Three (experienced) teachers left in the summer, having decided not to continue working in education because of the rising pressures.
 We cannot afford this degradation of our national capital to continue on any level - human, material, financial, social, intellectual or cultural.
+Fourth, primaries sweat the big stuff too.
+Primary colleagues worry for England.
+They worry because they care so much - about every aspect of achild's life - and that leads them to construct incredibly rich pictures of the children they teach.
+The joke goes that if there was nothing to worry about, they'd worry about that.

-We cannot afford this degradation of our national capital to continue on any level so much - about every aspect of achild's life - and that leads them to construct incredibly rich pictures of
+We cannot afford this degradation of our national capital to continue on any level